-Our country is facing an unprecedented crisis.
-The novel coronavirus has spread rapidly across the United States.
+Our country continues to face an unprecedented crisis.
+The novel coronavirus spread rapidly across the United States.

 Throughout this time, medical professionals — doctors, nurses, paramedics, lab workers, and other staff — have emerged as true heroes.
 Often working without adequate protective equipment and under the most stressful of situations, healthcare workers have been on the front lines, fighting this disease every day.
 This work is done at great personal risk to themselves and to their families.

 At Infinity Law Group, we want to help.

 As divorce attorneys, we are not much help in a global pandemic.
 We can offer our help in a different way, however: by providing emergency basis estate plans through the beginning of June for any medical staff on the front lines of the COVID-19 emergency completely free of charge.